 Do not take a double dose to make up for a forgotten dose.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to remember your medicine.

 What if I take too much?

-Taking too much nefopam can be dangerous.
+Taking more than your prescribed dose of nefopam can be dangerous.

 The amount of nefopam that can lead to an overdose varies from person to person.